 - Borrower Pays Off the Loan: Throughout the life of the loan, the borrower will make payments as agreed.

-- Once Balance Is Paid Off, The Loan Process Is Complete: When the loan is paid back in full, the liens of collateral will be released, and the note will be marked as paid.
+- Once Balance Is Paid Off, The Loan Process Is Complete: When the loan is paid back in full, the collateral liens will be released, and the note will be marked as paid.

-To be clear, these are the steps usually involved with a traditional small business loan from a bank or SBA loans.
+These are the steps usually involved with a traditional small business loan from a bank or SBA loan.
 Depending on what you’re getting the loan for, you may need to provide additional documentation.
 Other financial institutions

-Also, if you’re putting up collateral or providing a personal guarantee, there will be additional steps to take.
-However, generally this is how you can expect your business loan process will go.
+Also, if you’re putting up collateral or providing a personal guarantee, additional steps will be taken.
+However, generally, this is how you can expect your business loan process will go.

-In the next few sections, we’ll explore these business loan steps in more detail:
+In the following sections, we’ll explore these business loan process steps in more detail.

 Steps #1 – #3: Business Plan and Application Review

-While loan applications differ from lender to lender, you’ll generally be asked for personal and financial information.
-This could include:
+While business loan applications differ from lender to lender, you’ll generally be asked for personal and financial information, including

 - Your contact details